Jswig/Jswig.github.io/_posts/2020-05-19-lessons-denguai.md

 {: .text-justify}

 In fact, learning the seasonal structure seems to be in reach of even an OLS model on the base features.
-This is because many of the climactic features themselves have a seasonal pattern.
+This is because many of the  features themselves have a seasonal pattern.

 ![ols prediction](../assets/posts/denguai/ols_pred.png)